AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `||example.com/videos/$mp4` — block a video downloads from `||example.com/videos/*` and changes the response to a video placeholder.

-> **Compatibility with different versions of AdGuard.** Rules with this modifier are not supported by AdGuard for Safari and iOS.
+> **Compatibility with different versions of AdGuard.** Rules with `mp4` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS and Safari.

 <a id="replace-modifier"></a>
 #### **`replace`**